Nebius-Academy/knowledge-base/_posts/2025-06-06-llm-inference-essentials.md

 As you can see, the point at which all furnaces are in use is the point of optimal batch size.

 In mathematical terms, the optimal batch size is the point where:

-In mathematical terms, the optimal batch size is the point where: